RestDB/slate/source/includes/collection-api.md

 metafields |  | Add system fields in data result.
 See [meta fields](#meta-fields) totals | | Return data and paging meta data.
-See [data result paging](#data-result-paging) groupby || Group data by field aggregate || Aggregae data by field apikey || Add an apikey in as request parameter instead of as a header value (not recommended) idtolink || URLs for links and images flatten || Place deep properies on root object
+See [data result paging](#data-result-paging) groupby || Group data by field aggregate || Aggregate data by field apikey || Add an apikey in as request parameter instead of as a header value (not recommended) idtolink || URLs for links and images flatten || Place deep properies on root object